Shreyas911/sicopolis/docs/sphinx/source/climate_forcing/atmospheric_forcing.rst

 * ``TEMP_0`` (:math:`=T_\mathrm{sl}`, in degC),
 * ``GAMMA_T`` (:math:`=\gamma`, in K/km).

-For both the distance- and elevation-dependent parameterizations, time-dependent anomalies of the surface temperature can be defined via the parameter ``TSURFACE`` and additional parameters as described in the run-specs headers.
+Currently, it is not implemented to make the parameters of the above parameterizations time-dependent.
+(This feature can be added quite easily if need arises.)
+However, time-dependent anomalies of the surface temperature can be defined via the parameter ``TSURFACE`` and additional parameters, as described in the run-specs headers.